dell/csm-docs/content/docs/authorization/v2.0 Tech Preview/configuration/proxy-server/_index.md

 ## Configuring Storage

-A `storage` entity in CSM Authorization consists of the storage type (PowerFlex), the system ID, the API endpoint, and the vault credentials.
+A `storage` entity in CSM Authorization consists of the storage type (PowerFlex), the system ID, the API endpoint, and the vault credentials path.
 For example, to create PowerFlex storage:

 ```yaml
 apiVersion: csm-authorization.storage.dell.com/v1alpha1